NodeBB/docs/src/docs/development/plugins/index.md

 The `modules` property allows you to embed third-party AMD-style scripts into your plugin.
 For more information, see [Using Third-Party Libraries](./libraries).

+The `upgrades` array is optional, useful for seamlessly updating your plugin's database schema via NodeBB's upgrade system.
+Have a look at this example in NodeBB's [dbsearch plugin](https://github.com/barisusakli/nodebb-plugin-dbsearch/blob/master/upgrades/dbsearch_change_mongodb_schema.js) for further details.

 The `languages` property is optional, which allows you to set up your own internationalization for your plugin (or theme).
 Set up a similar